Templating

 {{ (state_attr('input_select.light_theme', 'options') + to_add ) | unique | reject('in', to_remove) | list }}

 This more complex example uses the contains filter to match the current month with a list.
-In this case, it’s used to generate a list of light theme to give to the Input select: Set options service.
+In this case, it’s used to generate a list of light theme to give to the Input select: Set options action.

 Numeric functions and filters